Use all() to turn an array of promises into a promise to an array.

 }

-may only be used within async
+await may only be used within async functions.

-will wait until at least the next tick before returning, even when awaiting already-fulfilled promises or non-promise values.
+await will wait until at least the next tick before returning, even when awaiting already-fulfilled promises or non-promise values.